SOlaCoder005/coca-women-wellness/README.md

 ## 6. Testing

 A series of tests have been conducted on the CWW site’s functionality and its source-code.
-An extensive report of the tests conducted can be found in the [testing.md](/docs/testing/testing.md).
-The document discusses the multiple factors that arose throughout the testing process of the site, such as;
+An extensive report of the tests conducted can be found in the **[testing.md document](/docs/testing/testing.md)**.
+The document discusses several factors that arose throughout the testing process of the site, such as;

-1. Responsiveness issues with CWW site’s initial design and structure
+1. Responsiveness issues with CWW site’s initial design and structure.

-2. Methods undertaken to assess the live CWW site’s structure and responsiveness
+2. Methods undertaken to assess the live CWW site’s structure and responsiveness.

-3. Users’ feedback on their experience using the CWW website
+3. Users’ feedback on their experience using the CWW website.

 ### 6.1 Validator Testing

-To ensure that the source code for the CWW met industry standards, each page was run through the [W3C Validator](https://validator.w3.org/) and [(Jigsaw) Validator](https://jigsaw.w3.org/css-validator).
+To ensure that the source-code for the CWW met industry standards, each page was run through the [W3C Validator](https://validator.w3.org/) and [(Jigsaw) Validator](https://jigsaw.w3.org/css-validator).

 #### **6.1.1 HTML Validator Tests**